my digital garden

 Systems over goals (Dec 2017): "Do systems, not goals.
 Focus on systems, not goals."
 Formulated after noticing he was over-outcome-attached to interview results.
 The shift away from goal-fixation appears here, years before it becomes integrated into his work and SIGNAL's design philosophy.

-Pleasure-chasing traced retrospectively (Aug 2023): The full accounting of how chasing pleasure harmed him — compulsive patterns requiring escalation, inability to enjoy the present, psychological slavery to reward cycles.
-The causal analysis: "Chasing pleasure is a never ending series of doors.
+Pleasure-chasing traced retrospectively (Aug 2023): The causal analysis: "Chasing pleasure is a never ending series of doors.
 Opening one door is never satisfying enough."
 This is the same "wanting machine" framework he later encounters in Kapil Gupta's teaching — but discovered here through direct autobiographical retrospective rather than teacher transmission.

 Freedom as primary aspiration (Jul 2023): "I am tired of my mind...
 I just want to be free."
 The explicit break point from task-list living to philosophical inquiry.
 He formulates the core insight: freedom from mind > financial security > job > anything.
 This is the seed moment for the deeper inquiry documented in .